-Over the last two years, we have conducted five program sessions with an average cohort size of eight and completion rate of 93%.
-Of those that graduated, 64% have launched their careers and entered the workforce.
+Over the last four years, we have conducted nine in-person program sessions with an average cohort size of seven and completion rate of 93%.
+Of those that graduated, 67% have launched their careers and entered the workforce.
 Their names, faces, and voices are now known, seen, and heard in many workplaces.
-The annual salary and benefits of the 21 newly employed (subset of 64%) is $1.46M.
+The annual salary and benefits of the 34 employed (subset of 67%) is $2.80M.

 “After visiting the class I was impressed with the students’ analytical abilities.
 We offered one of the students a position as an analyst in our Operations group.
 She impressed us as a quick learner and excelled at that role.
 Not long after, she expressed interest in a new Sales Development Specialist role we created.
 This combines research and analysis with some client interaction to generate and qualify online sales leads.
 In that role, she continues to impress with her abilities, work ethic, and ambition.”

 “Many of today’s workplaces are playing fields of development and invention, full of highly-skilled and creative performers driving the innovation economy.
 Yet there are many talented individuals sitting in the stands who never get a chance to take the field.
 NOVA partners with organizations like Neurodiversity Pathways to connect under-appreciated talent, including neurodiverse workers, with opportunities to excel on the playing fields of Silicon Valley and beyond.”